braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ---
-nav_title: Connecting a Subdomain
+nav_title: Connecting a Custom Domain
-article_title: Connecting a Subdomain
+article_title: Connecting a Custom Domain
-description: "This article covers how to connect your third-party domain's subdomains to your Braze account."
+description: "This article covers how to connect your third-party domain to your Braze account."
 page_order: 1
-alias: /landing_pages/connect_subdomain/
+alias: /landing_pages/connect_domain/
 ---

-# Connecting a subdomain
+# Connecting a custom domain

-> If you own a domain through a third-party service, you can connect its subdomains to your Braze account.
-You can then use subdomains with your Braze-hosted landing pages to brand and customize your URLs.
+> If you own a domain through a third-party service, you can connect it to your Braze account.
+You can then use this domain with your Braze-hosted landing pages to brand and customize your URLs.

 {% alert note %}
 Landing pages are currently in beta.
 Contact your Braze account manager if you’re interested in participating in this beta.
 {% endalert %}

-To connect a subdomain to your Braze account, have an administrator follow the steps below.
+To connect a custom domain to your Braze account, have an administrator follow the steps below.

 1. Go to **Settings** > **Landing Page Settings**.
-2. Enter the subdomain you want to connect and select **Submit**.
+2. Enter the domain you want to connect and select **Submit**.
 3. Copy and paste the **TXT** and **CNAME** records into the relevant settings of your domain provider account.
 4. Return to the Braze dashboard to verify the connection.

 ![Landing Page Settings page with one TXT and two CNAME records listed with their respective names and values.][1]

 {% alert note %}
-Depending on your domain provider, the subdomain connection can take up to 48 hours.
+Depending on your domain provider, the domain connection can take up to 48 hours.
 When the process is complete, we’ll update your **Landing Page Settings** page.
 {% endalert %}

-## Using your subdomain
+## Using your custom domain

-After your subdomain verification is complete, you can use your subdomain for your Braze-hosted landing pages by default.
-For example, if you connect the subdomain `promo.example.com`, you can add a URL to your landing page that looks like `promo.example.com/holiday-sale`.
+After your domain verification is complete, you can use your domain for your Braze-hosted landing pages by default.
+For example, if you connect the domain `promo.example.com`, you can add a URL to your landing page that looks like `promo.example.com/holiday-sale`.

 {% alert note %}
-Contact your customer success manager if you need to remove your subdomain.
+Contact your customer success manager if you need to remove your custom domain.
 {% endalert %}

 ## Resources from domain providers